 - If you’re cutting a small, deep hole, make sure that the flutes on your tool are at least as deep as the hole.
 Otherwise, the material will fail to eject, gumming up the cutting tool.
 This can damage or break the tool.

 - To improve milling times on jobs with large areas to clear, use a larger tool in addition to a smaller tool.
-For example, to mill a circuit board faster, it depends on your design, but typically it's best to use a use a 0.005” PCB engraving bit and a 1/32" flat end mill.
-The engraving bit will isolate the traces and pads.
-The flat end mill will mill the holes and cut out the board outline.
+For example, to mill a circuit board faster, it's typically best to use a use a 0.005” PCB engraving bit to isolate the traces and pads and a 1/32" flat end mill to mill the holes and cut out the board outline.

-Please reach out to email@example.com if you have questions.
+Please reach out to email@example.com if you have any questions.
+We're here to help!

 ABS, or acrylonitrile butadiene styrene, is a terpolymer, meaning a combination of three polymers.
 ABS is a versatile, impact-resistant material that's easy to add color to and construct things with.
 It’s a little finicky to mill because it can melt and gum up your tool, but it’s also less expensive than some other plastics.